enasequence/read_docs/retrieval/ena-project.rst

 ==================================

 Firstly - navigate to the ENA project.
-This can be done by typing the accession **PRJEB1787** into the box where it says 'Enter accession' - this will take you directly to the ENA record.
+This can be done by typing the accession **PRJEB1787** into the box where it says 'Enter accession' on the top right of the ENA browser homepage - this will take you directly to the ENA record.
 Alternatively, you can add the accession to the ENA Browser url below:

 https://www.ebi.ac.uk/ena/browser/view/<accession>